Sanglorian/orcus/Orcus Monsters - current.md

 > **Tracking** (move, at-will)
 > Ranged 40/80 (one square of cover); The punk ignores cover provided by that source until the end of the punk’s next turn.
 > **Anarchy Response** (swift, refresh 6)
-> The punk must hit with its *weapon arm* using *chaos fire*: The punk makes another *weapon arm* attack.
+> When the punk hits with its *weapon arm* using *chaos fire*: The punk makes another *weapon arm* attack.

 The punk is a larger infantry support unit with four legs, capable of laying down heavy fire against single or multiple targets.
 What’s left of its organic head has been supplanted with considerable tracking equipment to pinpoint distant targets.
-The punk is also often seen an anti-aircraft weapon.
+The punk is also often seen as a counter to flying opponents.
 It is often flanked by at least a half-dozen skinners.

 > #### Chank